-- 68. CONSTRUCTION/REHABILITATION PROJECTS.
-The Operating Agency shall submit a request to the County, to conduct a Contract and Labor Compliance File Review at least 30 calendar days prior to the anticipated completion of construction/rehabilitation activities, but in no event later than April 1st of the current fiscal year. - 69.
-DISALLOWED COSTS.
-If Operating Agency has failed to return unexpended funds or funds spent for disallowed costs related to any CDBG Contract it has with the County, County may withhold and offset payments to be made to Operating Agency under this Contract. - 70.
+- 71 DISALLOWED COSTS.
+If Operating Agency has failed to return funds spent for disallowed costs related to any HPRP Contract it has with the County, County may withhold and offset payments to be made to Operating Agency under this Contract. - 72.
 PHOTOGRAPHS, FOOTAGE, AND OTHER MEDIA MATERIALS.
 Operating Agency represents and warrants that all photographs, videos, DVD's, footage, magazines, and other media materials provided to the County are either public record or have been legally procured without invading the copyright, ownership, or privacy rights of any individual.
-Operating Agency further agrees to defend, hold harmless, and indemnify the County from any and all liability, as described in Section 45, Indemnification, arising from or related to County's use of said photographs, videos, DVD's, footage, magazines, and other media materials. - 71.
-OPERATING AGENCY'S ACKNOWLEDGMENT OF COUNTY'S COMMITMENT TO THE SAFELY SURRENDERED BABY LAW.
-The Operating Agency acknowledges that the County places a high priority on the implementation of the Safely Surrendered Baby Law.
-The Operating Agency understands that it is the County's policy to encourage all County Contractors to voluntarily post the County's "Safely Surrendered Baby Law" poster in a prominent position at the Operating Agency's place of business.
-The Operating Agency will also encourage its Subcontractors, if any, to post this poster in a prominent position in the Subcontractor's place of business.
-This poster is available at www.babysafela.org/docs/poster e.pdf. - 72.
-NOTICE TO EMPLOYEES REGARDING THE SAFELY SURRENDERED BABY LAW.
-The Operating Agency shall notify and provide to its employees, and shall require each subcontractor to notify and provide to its employees, a fact sheet regarding the Safely Surrendered Baby Law, its implementation in Los Angeles County, and where and how to safely surrender a baby.
-The fact sheet is available at www.babysafela.org for printing purposes. - 73.
+Operating Agency further agrees to defend, hold harmless, and indemnify the County from any and all liability, as described in Section 49, Indemnification, arising from or related to County's use of said photographs, videos, DVD's, footage, magazines, and other media materials. - 73.
 OPERATING AGENCY'S WARRANTY OF COMPLIANCE WITH COUNTY'S DEFAULTED PROPERTY TAX REDUCTION PROGRAM.
 The Operating Agency acknowledges that the County has established a goal of ensuring that all individuals and businesses that benefit financially from the County through contract are current in paying their personal and real property tax obligations (secured and unsecured roll) in order to mitigate the economic burden otherwise imposed upon the County and its taxpayers.
-Unless the Operating Agency qualifies for an exemption or exclusion, the Operating Agency warrants and certifies that to the best of its knowledge it is now in compliance, and during the term of this Contract will maintain compliance, with the County's Defaulted Tax Program, found at Los Angeles County Ordinance No. 2009-0026 and codified at Los Angeles County Code, Chapter 2.206.
+Unless the Operating Agency qualifies for an exemption or exclusion, the Operating Agency warrants and certifies that to the best of its knowledge it is now in compliance, and during the term of this Contract will maintain compliance, with the County's Defaulted Tax Program, found at Los Angeles County Ordinance No. 2009-0026 and codified at Los Angeles County Code, Chapter 2.206. - 74.
+TERMINATION FOR BREACH OF WARRANTY TO MAINTAIN COMPLIANCE WITH COUNTY'S DEFAULTED PROPERTY TAX REDUCTION PROGRAM.
+Failure of the Operating Agency to maintain compliance with the requirements set forth in Paragraph 73, "OPERATING AGENCY'S WARRANTY OF COMPLIANCE WITH COUNTY'S DEFAULTED PROPERTY TAX REDUCTION PROGRAM" shall constitute default under this Contract.
+Without limiting the rights and remedies available to the County under any other provision of this Contract, failure of the Operating Agency to cure such default within 10 days of notice shall be grounds upon which County may suspend or terminate this contract pursuant to the County's Defaulted Property Tax Reduction Program found at Los Angeles County Ordinance No. 2009-0026 and codified at Los Angeles County Code, Chapter 2.206.

-- 74. TERMINATION FOR BREACH OF WARRANTY TO MAINTAIN COMPLIANCE WITH COUNTY'S DEFAULTED PROPERTY TAX Failure of the Operating Agency to maintain REDUCTION PROGRAM. compliance with the requirements set forth in Paragraph 73, "OPERATING WARRANTY OF COMPLIANCE AGENCY'S WITH COUNTY's DEFAULTED PROPERTY TAX REDUCTION PROGRAM" shall constitute default under this Contract.
-Without limiting the rights and remedies available to the County under any other provision of this Contract, failure of the Operating Agency to cure such default within 10 days of notice shall be grounds upon which County may suspend or terminate this contract pursuant to the County's Defaulted Property Tax Reduction Program found at Los Angeles County Ordinance No. 2009-0026 and codified at Los Angeles County Code, Chapter 2.206. - 75.
-WARRANTY OF AUTHORITY.
-The undersigned signatory for the Operating Agency covenants, warrants and guarantees that he/she is empowered and authorized to sign this Contract on behalf of Operating Agency in accordance with the terms and conditions stated herein. - 76.
-ENTIRE CONTRACT.
-This Contract with attachments and any and all CDBG Bulletins, which the County may issue from time to time following the date of execution, constitute the entire understanding and agreement of the parties.
+75. ENTIRE CONTRACT This Contract with attachments constitutes the entire understanding and agreement of the parties.

-IN WITNESS WHEREOF, the Board of Supervisors of the County of Los Angeles has caused this Contract to be subscribed by the Executive Director of the Community Development Commission, and the Operating Agency has subscribed the same through its duly authorized officers, on the day, month and year first above written.
+IN WITNESS WHEREOF, the Board of Supervisors of the County of Los Angeles has caused this Contract to be subscribed by the Executive Director of the Community Development Commission of the County of Los Angeles, and the Operating Agency has subscribed the same through its duly authorized officers, the day, month and year first above written.